Beyond the Crimson: An Imperishable Manifesto

 Let our stance be unyielding,

-Our voices—a divine thunderbolt in the cause of peace.
+Our voices—a thunderbolt in the cause of peace.

 Let the history of the morrow be written